Language Cafés

 Dates

-Do I have to be good in Spanish to participate?
+Do I need to speak Spanish well to participate?

 No, we recommend having at least an A2 level.